 Ensuring midwives are competent

-The Competencies for Entry to the Register of Midwives are the entry-level criteria to measure competence.
-In addition, the Code of Ethics and Guidelines in the “Midwives Handbook for Practice” published by The New Zealand College of Midwives 2008 edition (“NZCOM”) and the “Consensus Statements” published by NZCOM represent best practice.
+In addition, the Code of Ethics and Guidelines in the “Midwives Handbook for Practice” published by The New Zealand College of Midwives 2008 edition (“NZCOM”) and the “Consensus Statements” published by NZCOM represent good practice.
 Midwives are also required to be aware of and comply with the requirements of:

 - Maternity Services Notice pursuant to Section 88 of the New Zealand Public Health and Disability Act 2000